Japanese embassy hostage crisis: MRTA view

 In an interview in the 24 April edition of the German newspaper Junge Welt, MRTA spokesperson Norma Velasco assessed the developments leading up to the raid, saying that "The goal of the MRTA unit was not to murder the embassy prisoners," but rather to achieve their demand to free the 450 MRTA prisoners held in Peru's prisons.
 Saying that "we had no illusions" that Fujimori wanted a peaceful solution, Velasco added, "we did have some bit of hope that international public opinion in many countries would increase pressure on the Peruvian government and force them to give in."
 Alluding to the underlying economic conditions of the country, she observed: "A vast segment of the population still suffers from poverty, hunger and a lack of proper medical care, and these problems are increasing.
 The end of the crisis at the ambassador's residence showed that Fujimori exclusively relies on military means."

+Hostages

+The hostages, initially in the hundreds, were eventually reduced to a final 72.
+Among them were: